qorix-group/process_description/process/process_areas/safety_analysis/safety_analysis_concept.rst

  | - Shared resources: Shared resources are resources that are used by two or more elements.
 If one element fails, it could lead to a failure in another element.
  | - Communication between the two elements: Receiving function is affected by information that is false, lost, sent multiple times, or in the wrong order etc. from the sender.
  | - DFA shared information inputs: Same information input used by multiple functions.
- | - Unintended impact: Unintended impacts to function due to various failures.
+ | - Unintended impact: Unintended impacts to function due to various failures like deadlocks or memory depletion.
  | - Development failure initiators: Failures that occur during the development process, potentially leading to safety issues.

 The objective of the **FMEA** is to show that the architecture created to fulfill the requirements does not introduce possible errors which would